What happens when visitors click your online ad? They:

 Think about the user experience, how they’ll proceed from point A to point B in your marketing journey.

-The pre-click and post-click experience for your visitors needs to be natural and continuous.
+The pre-click and post-click landing page for your visitors needs to be natural and continuous.
 Don’t have your ad promise something that your post-click landing page (or any other page that comes after it) doesn’t deliver.

 Your ad and everything thereafter must be relevant and natural to each other.
 All elements on the post-click landing page must be relevant to the conversion goal.
 Then, your thank you page and follow up emails should mention the same conversion goal.